numberscope/frontscope/doc/working-with-git-and-github.md

 git stash apply
 ```

 The above command keeps the changes in your stash.

-If you wish to discard
-those changes from the stash, issue the following command:
+Alternatively, if you wish to discard those changes from the stash, issue the
+following command:

 ```sh
 git stash pop